capecodcommission/dev-central/README.md

 # **CCC Dev Central**

 >  **Why This Exists:**
 >  This repo has been created by the CCC dev team and will be a constantly updated central resource for all things CCC dev.
-This includes links to templates, dev news sites, tech API sites, and any other resource that supports our work.
-When contributing, follow the existing layout of things below.
+This includes links to boilerplates/templates, dev news sites, tech API sites, and any other resource that supports our work.
+When contributing, please follow the existing layout of things below.

 ## **Code Boilerplates/Templates**